Magistrates' court (Hong Kong): Prosecutors

+Magistrates

+Appointment and retirement

+Magistrates are judicial officers appointed by the Chief Executive on the recommendation of the Judicial Officers Recommendation Commission.
+Since 2019, the retirement age for magistrates is 65.

+Status, style and dress

+Magistrates are not judges; only those sitting in the District Court or above are known as judges.
+Magistrates may be addressed as your Worship, and typically wear a closed black gown, a wing collar, and bands while sitting in court.
+Magistrates do not wear wigs in court.

+Types of magistrates

 Chief Magistrate

 The Chief Magistrate is the court leader and is responsible for the overall administration of the magistrates' courts.

 Principal magistrate

 A principal magistrate is in charge of one of the seven magistrates' courts.

 Permanent magistrate

 A permanent magistrate is a full-time magistrate, and is assigned to sit in one of the seven magistrates' courts.

 The Chief Justice appoints on a temporary basis a number of principal and permanent magistrates to sit as a Master in the High Court or to sit as a Deputy District Judge or Master in the District Court, Family Court or Lands Tribunal.
 The Chief Justice also appoints a number of permanent magistrates to sit as Presiding Officers in the Labour Tribunal and Adjudicators in the Small Claims Tribunal.

 Special magistrate

 A special magistrate is also a full-time magistrate, but is assigned to deal with various kinds of departmental summons including minor offenses such as traffic contraventions.
 Their sentencing power is limited to a maximum fine of HK$50,000 or as specified in their warrants of appointment.